 It is the same for Spotify.
 Out, out damned Spotify!

 Blume.fm openly admits that users pay to "borrow" a recording; they can never get their own copies through this disservice.

-In addition, iTunes requires users to run software which isn't free/libre" to access it; this software does not respect your freedom.
-The iTunes software talks to the iTunes store via a secret protocol that is deliberately obfuscated.
-Jon Johansen figured out the protocol around 2005-2006 and wrote free software to do the job, but Apple kept changing the protocol to break the free client, and eventually Johansen abandoned the project.
+iTunes requires using the non-free iTunes software, which talks to the iTunes store via a secret protocol that is deliberately obfuscated.
+Jon Johansen figured out the protocol, around 2005-2006, and wrote free software to do the job; but Apple persistently changed the protocol to break the free client, and eventually Johansen abandoned the project.
 Evidently Apple is not satisfied with merely getting paid; it is determined to trash people's freedom.

-The CD bought in a store is a good standard of comparison for judging these systems, but it is not an adequate standard of freedom, because copyright law is too restrictive by itself.
+The CD bought in a store is a good standard of comparison for judging these systems, but it is not an adequate standard of freedom, because copyright law by itself is too restrictive.
 Everyone should be free to share copies of published music — where sharing means noncommercial redistribiution of exact copies.
-And remix (making a totally new work using parts of various works) should be legal.
-We need to fight for these freedoms; in the mean time, we must reject these attempts by music sellers to change things for the worse.
+In addition, remix (making a totally new work using parts of various works) should be legal.
+We must fight for these freedoms; in the mean time, we must reject these attempts by music sellers to change things for the worse.

 If you listen to music in a way such that you don't have a copy, that makes you antisocial, because you don't have a copy to share with others.